-NewHope is a completely re-visioned church that establishes and nurtures communities of hope in Melbourne.
+NewHope is a community of people who seek to make and multiply life-giving relationships.
+We seek to be on mission with God, walking in the way of Jesus and living life in the Spirit together each day.
 We are passionate about the individual and social transformation that emerges from following Jesus in community.
-We serve from many geographic locations (e.g. 3 campuses, scores of homes & businesses) and through numerous cooperative enterprises (e.g. preschool, child care, medical centre, café, events business, sports program, community care) to advance the mission of God and embody contemporary expressions of the gospel of Jesus in our region.
+We serve from many geographic locations (our main campus, scores of homes & businesses) and through numerous cooperative enterprises (e.g. preschool, medical centre, café, events business, sports program, community care) to advance the mission of God and embody contemporary expressions of the gospel of Jesus in our region.

 NewHope was born in a bus.
 As young families began to populate our local region Charles Hemming, a layman who loved to teach Sunday School, saw an opportunity.
 He began to hold new classes in the open air connecting with community families.
 But gathering children in paddocks and chook sheds had its challenges and he soon needed a better solution.
 In the late 1940s the Box Hill Baptist Church purchased a Tramways bus and established the Mobile Sunday School.
 The work grew.
 At the peak of this ministry Charles had eight different classes meeting on the hour all through Sunday.
 The first class every Sunday morning was held at the Corner of Middleborough and Springfield Roads where NewHope Baptist Church continues to thrive six decades later.